 Cow Comfort Mats - Importance of Dairy Shed Design for Cow Comfort

-Some of basics that must be taken into account in designing Dairy Cattle Shed Ideal Comfortable environment for the cattle so that it produces more milk.
+Some of the basics that must be taken into account in designing Dairy Cattle Shed Ideal Comfortable environment for the cattle so that it produces more milk.

 “Make your cattle Comfortable so that they produce more Milk”

 There should be sufficient space for cattle to rise up and lie down easily for cattle & cow comfort.
 Too small space makes it difficult for Cattle to rise and lie and may lead to injury.